tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

         m = self.visible_dims
         n = self.hidden_dims

-        # We start sampling from the Markov chain.
+        # We start sampling from the markov chain.
         V_sampled = self.__gibbs_step(V_0)

         # This for loop just "warms up" the chain to reach